Areas Of Experience

 BrainWise is a proven, evidence-based program for building critical thinking and decision making skills in children and youth!
 In order to succeed in today's world, children and teenagers must possess the critical thinking and decision making skills necessary to analyze and respond to ever-more complex situations and to recognize, understand, and appropriately manage their own emotions.
 Learning how to control impulsive behavior, accurately identify choices, assess the consequences of actions, and make responsible decisions is what BrainWise is all about.

-I am a dedicated therapist with 19 years of experience working with diverse populations and issues.
-I enjoy working with individuals, couples, families, children, and adolescents who are interested in finding and becoming their best selves.
-Please contact me to discuss how I can walk with you on your journey.
+Kevin is a dedicated therapist with 20 years of experience working with diverse populations and issues.
+He is also an Adjunct Professor of Undergraduate and Graduate Psychology at Argosy University in Denver Colorado.
+He enjoys working with individuals, couples, families, children, and adolescents who are interested in finding and becoming their best selves.
+Please contact us to discuss how we can walk with you on your journey.